World-class chamber music in London's heart

 About Us

-London Chamber Music Society hosts world class chamber music concerts on Sunday evenings at 6pm
+London Chamber Music Society hosts world class chamber music concerts on Sunday evenings at 6pm, in the heart of London.

 The London Chamber Music Society has a long history of music making in London that can trace its origins back to the regular Sunday Concerts that developed at South Place in the 1880s